microsoftgraph/msgraph-training-dotnet/tutorial/04-create-app.md

 Before moving on, add some additional dependencies that you will use later.

 - [.NET configuration packages](https://docs.microsoft.com/dotnet/core/extensions/configuration) to read application configuration from **appsettings.json**.
-- [Azure SDK Client Library for Azure Identity](https://github.com/Azure/azure-sdk-for-net) to authenticate the user and acquire access tokens.
+- [Azure Identity client library for .NET](https://www.nuget.org/packages/Azure.Identity)  to authenticate the user and acquire access tokens.
-- [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to make calls to the Microsoft Graph.
+- [Microsoft Graph .NET client library](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to make calls to the Microsoft Graph.

 Run the following commands in your CLI to install the dependencies.